--For the short - summary version of the context in which it came about, here is a wonderful little clip produced by the insightful and wonderfull Michael Watts:
+-For the short - summary version of the context in which it came about, here is a wonderful little clip produced by the insightful and wonderful Michael Watts:

 Clara André, February-2020

-From its initial stages of build and design, II surely wanted the Clara archtop to have a special story of its own, all to be presented as planned, at this year's Holy Grail guitar Show.
+The Clara archtop has a special story of its own.
+It was to be presented as planned, at the 2020 Holy Grail guitar Show.

-When the Holy Grail guitar show team hinted that there where still -demo- concert spots available for to showcase our instruments.
-I applied and luckily got an -electric- demo spot.
-I had a cool Lace Sensor single-coil pickup laying around, and this would compliment my -soft- F-hole design I was working-on at that time:
+When the Holy Grail guitar show team hinted that there where still -demo- concert spots available for to showcase our instruments. an -electric- demo spot was secured.

 Beginning of March, and the birth of a collaboration:

-When I asked Michael Watts if he would play a -demo- concert for me at the HGGS 2020, on the Clara archtop, he amazingly replied a genuine -Yes- to me, in a letter translated into French especially for me!
+When Michael Watts was asked if he would play a -demo- concert for Andre Instruments at the HGGS 2020, he replied a genuine -Yes-, in a letter translated into French!

-We then engaged in the following days into a discussion about the Clara archtop, its pickups, scale length, woods, etc. etc.
+A discussion was engaged about the Clara archtop, its pickups, scale length, woods, etc. etc.

 -That is my favourite pickup!

-Of course, Michael and I never thought that the world would turn-around like this in the following days (read: March 13th 2020), and that our collaborative venture towards a planned meeting at the Holy Grail guitar show would now be obviously compromised.
+Of course, it was never expected that the world would turn-around like this in the following days (read: pandemic), and that this collaborative venture towards a planned meeting at the Holy Grail guitar show would now be obviously compromised.

-From a holy grail planned meeting, ...to possibly finding new ways.
+From a holy grail planned meeting, to finding new ways.

 Accents of ebony, aluminium, nickel, rosewood, are planned, as well as the addition of beautiful plum/teal coloured purfling lines.

-What I did next was to -x- brace the top, to then add harmonic/ladder elements, aiming to bring to the guitar
+The top plate was -x- braced, with added harmonic/ladder elements, aiming to bring to the guitar

-Michael's insights have helped me to plan for a simple - useable, pickup wiring layout, which to be enclosed in a shielded box atop the steel and aluminium tailpiece, similar to what I previously did on Multi and Multi 2 .
+Michael's insights have helped to plan for a simple - useable, pickup wiring layout, which was enclosed in a shielded box atop the steel and aluminium tailpiece.

-This hole approach to affixing the magnetic pickup to the guitar felt right, and enabled me to use a beefier pickup without worrying for its impact on acoustics.
+This hole approach to affixing the magnetic pickup to the guitar felt right, and enabled using a beefier pickup without worrying for its impact on acoustics.

 The guitar scale-length is 25.00.
 The neck core was chosen to be Black Limba, with carbon fibre inserts.
-Its fingerboard is taken from a very old double-bass fingerboard once belonging to Lloyd Goldstein, this precious material was handed to me by the incredible/amazing luthier Mario Lamarre.
+Its fingerboard is taken from a very old double-bass fingerboard once belonging to Lloyd Goldstein.

 Short note on soundbox: